 ______________________________

-i saw him once, through the window, when he got off the train. then again as he walked into the station. same as the pictures, same as the dreams: downy, white hair and beard, potbelly; big head low on his shoulders like he'd been assembled without a neck.
+i saw him once, through the window, when he got off the train. then again as he walked into the station. same as the pictures, same as the dreams: downy, white hair and beard, potbelly; big head low on his shoulders like he'd been assembled without a neck.he came into the waiting area with a duffel bag slung over his shoulder. i stepped away from the tree.

 Thor stopped and looked at me. his blue eyes caught the light. he shifted the duffel. he nodded.